fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

 </Router>
 ```

-We define the route rendering a specific note "express style" by marking the parameter with a colon - <i>:id</i>
+We define the route rendering a specific note in an "express style" way, by marking the parameter with a colon - <i>:id</i>

 ```js
 <Route path="/notes/:id" element={<Note notes={notes} />} />